Corporate branding

-Corporate branding refers to the practice of promoting the brand name of a corporate entity, as opposed to specific products or services.
+In marketing, corporate branding refers to the practice of promoting the brand name of a corporate entity, as opposed to specific products or services.
 The activities and thinking that go into corporate branding are different from product and service branding because the scope of a corporate brand is typically much broader.
 Although corporate branding is a distinct activity from product or service branding, these different forms of branding can, and often do, take place side-by-side within a given corporation.
 The ways in which corporate brands and other brands interact is known as the corporate brand architecture.

-Corporate branding affects multiple stakeholders (e.g., employees, investors) and impacts many aspects of companies such as the evaluation of their product and services, corporate identity and culture, sponsorship, employment applications, brand extensions (see study Fetscherin and Usunier, 2012).
+Corporate branding affects multiple stakeholders (e.g., employees, investors) and impacts many aspects of companies such as the evaluation of their product and services, corporate identity and culture, sponsorship, employment applications, and brand extensions (see study Fetscherin and Usunier, 2012).
 It therefore can result in significant economies of scope since one advertising campaign can be used for several products.
 It also facilitates new product acceptance because potential buyers are already familiar with the name.
 However, this strategy may hinder the creation of distinct brand images or identities for different products: an overarching corporate brand reduces the ability to position a brand with an individual identity, and may conceal different products' unique characteristics.

 Corporate branding is not limited to a specific mark or name.
 Branding can incorporate multiple touchpoints.
 These touchpoints include; logo, customer service, treatment and training of employees, packaging, advertising, stationery, and quality of products and services.
 Any means by which the general public comes into contact with a specific brand constitutes a touchpoint that can affect perceptions of the corporate brand.
 Corporate branding can also be viewed from several approaches, including critical perspectives.